“Do you know me? Really know me?”

 In 2019, Eilish teamed up with Global Citizen in support of our campaign against climate change, offering free concert tickets to those who took action to defend the planet.

 Eilish, who grew up vegetarian, switched to veganism seven years ago.
-She often takes to her Instagram stories to promote animal rights and speak out against cruelty to her 90 million followers.
-Recently, Eilish used her glamorous 2021 Met Gala debut to influence the iconic fashion house, Oscar de la Renta, to eliminate animal fur from all future designs.
+She often takes to her Instagram stories to promote animal rights and speak out against cruelty to her 109 million followers.

 A Body-Positive Pop Star

-Eilish is more than a survivor — she’s a fighter.
+Eilish is a fighter.
 Being thrown in the deep end of instant stardom and media scrutiny isn’t easy, especially at such a young age.
 But Eilish has never been afraid of calling out issues when she sees them.
 On the media’s obsession with her body, Eilish, who has discussed her negative body-image issues in the past, takes it in stride.

 “We only need bodies to eat and walk around and poop.
 We only need them to survive.
 It's ridiculous that anybody even cares about bodies at all.
 Like, why?” she told the Guardian.